Niggling feelings of exclusion are significantly more likely than bullying to lead to job dissatisfaction, health

 problems and resignation.

-"We've been taught that ignoring someone is socially preferable - if you don't have something nice to say, don't say anything at all," said Professor Sandra Robinson, who co-author
+"We've been taught that ignoring someone is socially preferable - if you don't have something nice to say, don't say anything at all," said Professor Sandra Robinson, who co-authored the study.

 "But ostracism actually leads people to feel more helpless, like they're not worthy of any attention at all."